-The Long Term Disability Plan will apply to all employees commencing employment on or alter August 1, 1979 and those on strength prior to this date who have elected forcoverage.
-Upon expiration of the Intermediate Term Coverage, participating employees will receive 70.1 long term disability benefits in accordance with Mutual Life Plan G960 LTDI Section The 0.50 Company will pay fifty per cent (50%) of the premium cost of this Policy. $\gamma{s} s^{2}/gg{s} g \gg g^{2}$
+The Long Term Disability Plan will apply to all employees commencing employment on or after August I, 1979 and those on strength prior to this date who have elected for coverage.
+Upon expiration of the Intermediate Term Coverage, participating employees will receive long term disability benefits in accordance with Mutual Life Plan G-960 LTDI Section.
+The Company will pay fifty per cent (50%) of the premium cost of this Policy.

-12.04 Dental $\frac{7}{2}$ Dental Care Plan.
+12.04 Dental 70, 9

+The Company will pay one hundred per cent (100%) of the premium cost of the Blue Cross Dental Care Plan.
 Benefits for specified restorative services will be reimbursed at the rate of sixty-five percent (65%) of the applicable Dental Association Fee Guide for General Practitioners in the employees' province of residence.
 All other insured benefits will be reimbursed at the rate of eighty (80%) of the applicable Dental Association Fee Guide for General Practitioners in the employees' province of residence.

-The applicable Dental Association Fee Guides for General Practitioners referenced above are the 1992 fee guides.
+The applicable Dental Association Fee Guides for General Practitioners referenced above are the 1993 and 1994 fee guides in the respective calendar years.